vortexntnu/software-learning-period/README.md

 2. In include_directories you want to uncomment "include".

-3. You wnat to decleare your .cpp file as an executable, so head to  approximatly line 135 and uncomment "add_executable(${PROJECT_NAME}_node src/publisher_cpp.cpp".
+3. You wnat to declare your .cpp file as an executable, so head to  approximatly line 135 and uncomment "add_executable(${PROJECT_NAME}_node src/publisher_cpp.cpp".
 After "src/" it is important that you write the filename of the .cpp file you want to make an executable.

 4. You want to uncomment "add_dependencies(${PROJECT_NAME}_node ${${PROJECT_NAME}_EXPORTED_TARGETS} ${catkin_EXPORTED_TARGETS})"